-Workers in an environment-related field are in high demand, due to the rising commitment to protecting the natural world.
-Since demand is higher, you can make a healthy salary in this field.
+Workers in an environmental-related field are in high demand, due to the rising commitment to protecting the natural world.
+Most salary figures are presented as a median value instead of average to more closely reflect the typical salary you could expect within this field.
 Let’s take a look at just how much you can expect to earn as an environmental scientist, along with how you can make more money in this field.

-According to the Bureau of Labor Statistics, the average salary of environmental scientists is $65,280 annually.
+According to the BLS, the median salary of environmental scientists is $63,570 annually, as of May 2012.
 The amount you make depends largely on the type of job you take after graduating with this type of degree.
 Some of your options include the following:

 The type of employer hiring you also makes a difference in the salary you’ll ultimately be offered.
 Lots of different companies and organizations hire environmental scientists, especially since changing laws are holding business more accountable for the environmental impact they have.
 Some of the highest-paying employers include the following:

 In addition, a large number of jobs can be found with architecture and engineering companies, manufacturing consulting services, state and local government departments, and research facilities.